 For each illustration, you can see the ingredient list and the steps to prepare the recipe, along with artwork author information such as their personal portfolio site as well as location.

 If your artwork gets featured in one of the collections, it’s surely a great way for your art to be noticed, and share your recipe to enter a sponsored recipe contest.

 Of course, the focus of this website is also on the recipes, so besides drooling over the illustrative style of the pieces, you can also try a new recipe, browse from its collection of over 2,000 illustrated recipes or search for new ones.

 Besides a recipe search feature, the site also allows you to get random appetizer, main course and dessert recipes with its dial-a-dinner that’s vegetarian-friendly.

 If you start visiting the They Draw & Cook site, illustrated food might become your new obsession.
 The appealing and mouth-watering aspect of food increases exponentially when you see it illustrated.
 It does for me at least since I’m in love with this type of art, as you can tell from my roundup of open-source generated logos and portraits and illustrated Halloween wallpapers.
 If you’re interested in sharpening your digital artist skills, be sure to check out these online sources for tutorials so you can be on your way to perhaps creating one of these pieces for They Draw & Cook.

 As if They Draw & Cook weren’t a cool way to merge recipes and digital artwork already, we also have reviewed some recipes that combine traditional dishes, such as cakes and cookies, with geeky or tech elements, such as Tetris and Angry Birds.
-If you’re more of the conventional cook and prefer to find recipes to make for your kids or special occasions, check out these websites.

 Have you got another cool recipe site in mind?
 Share it with us in the comments section below.